 Week 5 What does "fear of the Lord" mean?
-Week 6/7 TBD Week 6/7 Is violence ever permissible for Christians?
+Week 6/7 How do you really 'abide' in the joy of the Lord?
+Week 6/7 Does God love the Canaanites, too?
 Week 8 What is the justification for women being allowed to preach?